ebp-nor/genome_annotation_comparative_genomics_part1/03_galba.md

 agat_sp_extract_sequences.pl --gff galba.gtf -f $1  -t cds -p -o galba.proteins.fa
 ```
-Here we use a [Singularity container](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html), because sometimes it can be a hassle to set up everything properly even with Conda.
+Here we use a [Singularity container](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html), because sometimes it can be a hassle to set up everything to run Galba (and other AUGUSTUS-related software) properly, even with Conda.

-You can start this with this `run.sh` script:
+Remeber to create a new folder for GALBA in your working direcotry, and then you can use this jobscript for running galba by creating the following `run.sh` script:
 ```
 cp -rf /projects/ec146/data/GCF_025201355.1_Halrad1_protein.faa  .
 cp -rf ../softmask/gzUmbRama1.softmasked.fa .